Leonard Rifas

-Leonard Rifas (b.
-April 16, 1951) is an American cartoonist, critic, editor, and publisher associated with underground comix, comics journalism, left-wing politics, and the anti-nuclear movement.
+Leonard Rifas (born April 16, 1951) is an American cartoonist, critic, editor, and publisher associated with underground comix, comics journalism, left-wing politics, and the anti-nuclear movement.
 He is notable for his contributions to the form of minicomics as well as publishing Japanese manga in the United States.
 Rifas' publishing company, EduComics, operated most actively from 1976 to 1982.

 Rifas has written a number of scholarly articles in various journals, on such topics as "the anti-comics movement of the 1950s, the underground comix movement, representations of race, and Korean War comic books."